Hadleigh Schwartz

 Teaching/Service

-I care deeply about teaching.
+I really enjoy teaching!
 In addition to serving as a TA for CSEE 4119 (Computer Networks), I participate in Columbia's Teaching Development Program, a multi-year evidence-based teaching certification by the Center for Teaching and Learning, aiding PhD students in refining their pedagogical practices.

 Alongside Sam Deng, I co-coordinate Columbia's Emerging Scholars Program, a peer-taught course for first and second-year students aiming to enrich their experience in introductory-level CS courses and provide exposure to the breadth of the field.
 Unlike typical, programming-focused intro CS courses, ESP is discussion-based and centers on group problem-solving in various CS topics, from NLP to cryptography.